SMUSD Shout Out!

 Dear Saddle Mountain Unified School District Families,

 The health and safety of our staff and students remain our highest priority.
-Our decisions are driven by health metrics that are being reported weekly by the Arizona Department of Health Services (ADHS).
+Our decision to resume In-Person Learning is driven by health metrics that are being reported weekly by the Arizona Department of Health Services (ADHS).
 Click here to see Maricopa County's most recent progress report.
-I meet weekly with County health officials and have had several conversations with their epidemiologist about our metrics.
-When metrics worsened and staff absenteeism became critically high, we reverted back to Remote Learning and will start 2021 in Remote Learning, with plans to return to In-Person Learning starting January 19th, provided health metrics support doing so.

-As always, we are humbled by your support.
-Please follow me on Twitter (@SaddleMtUSDSupt) and check out our Facebook page for updates and information about District happenings.
+We are humbled by your support.
+Please follow me on Twitter (@SaddleMtUSDSupt) and check out our Facebook page.
 Thank you for choosing Saddle Mountain Unified School District!

 Dr. Paul Tighe